Tom Carper: 2000

 Due to term limits, Carper had to retire as governor in 2000, and sought election to the U.S. Senate against incumbent Republican William Roth, declaring his candidacy in September 1999.
 Some had concerns about Roth's age of 79, compared to Carper's relative youth.
 Roth started the campaign with a 2-to-1 spending advantage, but Carper went into the final month with more than $1 million on hand.
 He defeated Roth, 56% to 44%.
 Roth received more votes than Republican presidential candidate George W. Bush, suggesting that the strength of the Democratic turnout for the presidential election was key in Carper's victory.
 Some commentators attributed Roth's defeat to his age and health, as he collapsed twice during the campaign, once during a television interview and once during a campaign event.

 2006

 Carper sought reelection in 2006.
 He was unopposed in the Democratic primary and faced Republican nominee Jan C. Ting, a professor of law who had narrowly beaten airline pilot Michael D. Protack in the Republican primary.
-Carper was easily reelected, Ting 67% to 27%.
+Carper was easily reelected, 67% to 27%.